prax-1/IdeaSquare_Automation/Front-End/frontend.md

 Area for Front end team
+do the